3 min read

 The underlying logic is that with increased order flow, price should generally move more ticks, therefore, printing a larger tick volume bar on your free meta trader platform.

-We also have some ‘innovative’ Forex brokers, actually releasing real-time order flow executed through their platforms for a more accurate number on Forex volumes for their dear customers.
+We also have some ‘innovative’ Forex brokers, actually releasing real-time order flow executed through their platforms for a more accurate number of Forex volumes for their dear customers.
 While that’s sweet, it hardly provides any real insight into the global Forex market built on trillions of dollars of daily trade.
 What these tools essentially show is only a tiny glimpse of an already minuscule and non-authoritative segment of retail trading in Forex.

-Thinking about it, tick volumes may not be giving us real-time order flow cues, but they are giving us a fair idea about how rapidly price is moving in a particular direction (more rapid price movement equals higher tick volumes).
+Thinking about it, tick volumes may not be giving us real-time order flow cues, but they are giving us a fair idea about how rapidly the price is moving in a particular direction (more rapid price movement equals higher tick volumes).
 As a price action trader, this bit of information can be gold when put in tandem with other relevant information.

 Using Volume in Forex